Selton Mello

-Selton Figueiredo Mello (born 30 December 1972) is a Brazilian actor and director.
-Since his childhood, he acted on TV shows.
-Now he works on TV, movies and theater.
-Throughout his career, he developed a strong and solid experience in cinema, producing and directing movies and videoclips, and being publicly and critically acclaimed for it.
-The actor hosted Tarja Preta, a TV show about culture and independent movies, from 2004 until 2008.
+Selton Figueiredo Mello ([ˈsɛwtõ ˈmɛlu]; born 30 December 1972) is a Brazilian actor and filmmaker.
+Acting since childhood on television shows, Mello gained national popularity in Brazil for his comedic performances in A Dog's Will (2000) and Lisbela and the Prisoner (2003).

+In 2008, Mello made his directorial debut with December, followed by The Clown (2011), which was selected as Brazil's submission for the Academy Award for Best International Feature Film at the 85th Academy Awards, though it was not nominated.

+In 2024, Mello gained international recognition for his portrayal of Rubens Paiva in Walter Salles' Academy Award-winning film I'm Still Here.

 Life and career

+Early life

-Selton was born in Passos (State of Minas Gerais), the son of Selva (housewife) and Dalton Melo (bank employee).
-His brother Danton Mello is an actor as well.
-Selton's parents are both from Minas Gerais State.
-After Selton was born his parents moved to São Paulo, where he lived until the age of 11.
-In São Paulo, Selton attended "Colégio Aclimação".
-At 11 years of age he was invited to star on a soap opera at Rede Globo Television, so he moved with his entire family to Rio de Janeiro, where he still lives.
+Selton Mello was born in Passos, Minas Gerais, son of housewife Selva and banker Dalton Melo.
+He and his family have Portuguese and Italian ancestry.
+His younger brother Danton Mello is also an actor.

+After Mello was born, his parents moved to São Paulo, where he lived until the age of 11.
+In São Paulo, he was selected to star on a soap opera at TV Globo, and had to move with his entire family to Rio de Janeiro.

+2000s

-He played André in the Brazilian film To the left of the father which was directed by Luiz Fernando Carvalho and based on the eponymous novel by Raduan Nassar.
+He played André in the Brazilian film To the Left of the Father (2001), directed by Luiz Fernando Carvalho and based on the novel of the same name by Raduan Nassar.

 He has also played João da Ega in Os Maias, also directed by Luiz Fernando Carvalho, based on the eponymous novel by Eça de Queiroz.

 Beyond that, Selton Mello has many memorable performances in his trajectory, such as the roles he played in the movies Lisbela and the Prisoner (Lisbela e o Prisioneiro - more than 3.5 million tickets sold); Auto da Compadecida (more than 2.5 million tickets sold), by Guel Arraes; Drained (O cheiro do Ralo), by Heitor Dhalia; and My Name Ain't Johnny (Meu Nome Não É Johnny - more than 2.5 million tickets sold), by Mauro Lima and Four Days in September by Bruno Barreto (nominated for Best Foreign Language Film for the 1997 Oscar Awards).